nelsonea/playlist/README.txt

 DIRECTIONS

-The command 'make tweets' runs the python program and creates a text file called 'tweets.txt' Let make tweets run to collect tweets.
+The command 'make tweets' runs the python program and creates a text file called 'tweets.txt'.
+Let 'make tweets' run to collect tweets.
 The longer you run 'make tweets' the more tweets will be scraped.
 'make tweets' can be stopped at any time by pressing 'control + c'.